 Apps for meeting new people that might create risks

 Many of these apps forge a link between children, teens, and adults in the virtual world.
 Whilst some of the apps don’t have age restrictions, those that do could be ignored by young people.
 Worryingly these apps might also bridge the gap between virtual and real world.
-In a recent Childline survey, as many as 33% of children had been asked to meet offline by someone they’ve met on a dating site.

 In this section you’ll also find links to independent third-party articles and opinions about these apps and the risks they may pose.